Zanjeer (1973 film): Plot

-After hearing this news, Vijay becomes depressed, torn between his desire to help the grieving De Silva, and his need to keep his promise to Mala.
-Along with a concerted effort by Sher Khan to cheer up Vijay, Mala relents, vowing she will not try to control him and tells him to do what is right.
-The trail of tainted moonshine leads back to Teja and his men.
-Upon finally cornering the crook on Diwali, fireworks bursting overhead, Vijay also finds out that the person who murdered his parents, 20 years before, on the same night, is Teja, recognisable by the shackles (Zanjeer) on his wrist.
-Sher Khan helps him to fight Teja and his men, and take justice into their own hands, until the police arrive.
-When the hapless police inspector is held at gunpoint by Teja, Vijay manages to drop to retrieve a pistol from the ground, and shoots Teja dead, who falls into the swimming pool.
+After hearing this news, Vijay becomes depressed.
+Along with a concerted effort by Sher Khan to cheer up Vijay, Mala relents and vows that she will not try to control him and tells him to do what is right.
+The trail of tainted moonshine leads back to Teja.
+Upon finally cornering Teja on Diwali, fireworks bursting overhead, Vijay finds out that the person who murdered his parents is Teja after Vijay recognized the Zanjeer on his wrist.
+Sher Khan helps him to fight Teja and his men, where Vijay takes justice into their own hands until the police arrive.
+As Teja is being taken into custody, he manages to overpower one of them, snatches their gun and holds Superintendent Singh at gunpoint.
+Vijay manages to retrieve a dropped pistol from the ground and shoots Teja, who falls dead into the swimming pool.
+Vijay finds Teja's Zanjeer fallen on the ground and throws it away, freeing him from his lifelong trauma.
+D'Silva and Vijay exchange a hug before Sher Khan drives off with Mala and Vijay into a new beginning after his arduous quest for justice.